github/government.github.com/community.md

 * Log in to [GitHub](https://github.com){:target="_blank"}.
 * Go to [this repository](https://github.com/github/government.github.com) and fork it (button to the top right of the page).
 * In your forked version, click the branch dropdown and in the "Find or create a branch..." field, create a new branch (for example, "adding myagencyname").
-* Still in your forked version, click on the `_data/organizations.yml` file.
+* Still in your forked version, click on the `_data/governments.yml` file or `_data/civic_hackers.yml` depending on where your organization fits.
 * At the top of the file is a list of the organizations populating this page.
-Click edit, near the top right, and then add your organization's GitHub account name just like the others: `- myagencysname`.
+Click edit, near the top right, and then add your organization's GitHub account name just like the others: `- GroupGithubOrg`.
 * Click Commit Changes at the bottom of the page.
 * Visit the [original repository](https://github.com/github/government.github.com) and select Compare & pull request.
 * Fill out the form and click Send pull request!